-The administrative expenses for the first nine (9) months total \$10.6 M and represent a \$1.2 M increase compared to the same period in the previous fiscal year (\$9.4 M in 2016).
-During the last nine (9) months, administrative expenses represented 5.9% (5.3% in 2016) of total expenses.
+The administrative expenses for the first three (3) months total \$4 M and represent a \$0.8 M increase compared to the same period in the previous fiscal year (\$3.2 M in Q1 2017).
+During that quarter, administrative expenses represented 6.93% of total expenses (including capital asset acquisitions).
+The objective of JCCBI is a maximum of 6%.